philrussel21/curtain_co_fe_prod/README.md

     **_UPDATE AFTER BUILDING APPLICATION_**
 -   **Manual Testing**
     -   Testing of all features using browser
+    -   Testing application on all browsers - latest versions
 -   **User Testing**
     -   Tested all features on a user who has not used the app.
 Had the user take actions from a customer and an admin role
     -   Tests included from a Customer perspective: